 The pass preview is on the left side of the page.
 General Settings and field configuration are on the right.
 As you design the pass, the changes are reflected in the preview.
 See also: Mobile Wallet Reference: Layout: Schematics.

 General Settings are properties that apply to the entire template rather than to a single field.
 Available properties vary per pass type.
 Return to these settings at any time by clicking the paint brush icon in the upper right corner of the pass preview.

 When using Event Type templates with iOS, foreground color behavior varies depending on background and strip images:

 When a background or strip image is not included in the pass, field label and value colors are applied.

 When a background or strip image is included in the pass, the field value color is automatically set to white unless the image is white, in which case the value is set to black.

-Google Pay: Choose a Background Color manually or via auto select.When the Auto select option is enabled, the background color will be set to the prominent color from images you’ve included in the templates, however the color will not be displayed in the preview.
+Google Wallet: Choose a Background Color manually or via auto select.When the Auto select option is enabled, the background color will be set to the prominent color from images you’ve included in the templates, however the color will not be displayed in the preview.
 Please preview the pass on your Android device to verify the actual background color.